1. THESE TERMS

 (g) any other matter which relates to this agreement.

-16.1 The customer may at times supply Digital Island with personal information, for example, when the customer applies to become a customer of Digital Island.
-Digital Island may also obtain personal information from the customer’s use of the Services.
+17.1 The customer may at times provide Digital Island with Personal Information, for example, when the customer applies to become a customer of Digital Island.
+Digital Island may also obtain Personal Information from the customer’s use of the Services.

 (b) share information about the customer and their use of Services with other third party suppliers to provide the Services and to comply with interception, capability, security, fraud investigation co-operation or emergency response requirements; and